Lucide/Notes/c++/1-The Basics.md

 auto bb {true};   // bb is a bool
 ```
 With `auto`, we tend to use the `=` because there is no potentially troublesome type conversion involved, but you can also use `{}` initialization for better consistency.\
-We use `auto` where we don’t have a specific reason to mention the type explicitly.
+We use `auto` where we don't have a specific reason to mention the type explicitly.
 As when:
 * The definition is in a large scope where we want to make the type clearly
 visible to readers of our code.
-* We want to be explicit about a variable’s range or precision (e.g., `double`
-rather than `float`).
+* We want to be explicit about a variable's range or precision (e.g., `double` rather than `float`).

 Using `auto`, we avoid redundancy and writing long type names.
 This is especially important in generic programming where the exact type of an object can be hard for the programmer to know.